-Chris Reitz is Assistant Professor of Critical and Curatorial Studies and Gallery Director at the Hite Art Institute.
+Chris Reitz is Assistant Professor of Critical and Curatorial Studies and Gallery Director at the Hite Institute of Art + Design.
 His research focuses on transnational practices in art and exhibitions of the past 30 years, with a particular emphasis on art and the art market in the era of neoliberalism.

 Professor Reitz has worked as a project manager at Public Art Fund in New York and as an independent curator.
 His most recent writing has appeared in Nonsite, October, Texte zur Kunst, N+1, The White Review, Paper Monument, The Baffler, and is forthcoming in Martin Kippenberger’s Catalogue Raisonne of the Paintings Volume III.
 His first book, Martin Kippenberger: Everything is Everywhere, is forthcoming with MIT Press.

-Professor Reitz serves as the Hite Art Institute’s primary curator, and in that capacity has organized solo exhibitions for Judy Chicago, Sanford Biggers, Sislej Xhafa, For Freedoms, and Peter Williams, in addition to the group exhibitions Painting in the Network, Algorithm and Appropriation and Conspiratorial Aesthetics, among others.
+Professor Reitz serves as the Hite Institute of Art + Design's primary curator, and in that capacity has organized solo exhibitions for Judy Chicago, Sanford Biggers, Sislej Xhafa, For Freedoms, and Peter Williams, in addition to the group exhibitions Painting in the Network, Algorithm and Appropriation and Conspiratorial Aesthetics, among others.

 Professor Reitz is also a member of Louisville’s Commission on Public Art and was appointed to the mayor’s commission tasked with making recommendations concerning Louisville’s contested monuments.
 For his work in service to the community he received the President’s Distinguished Faculty award in 2018.